LovelandPolitics.com

 The Amy Oliver morning talk show on KFKA (1310 AM) in Greeley covered the issue by reporting the

-McWhinney was bringing to Loveland was neither caused an immediate stir in Greeley where the company is currently
+company McWhinney was bringing to Loveland was neither caused an immediate stir in Greeley where the

 see LovelandPolitics.com story from April 14, 2009.